For more information about NYEF, please watch our May 2021 Community Virtual Meeting recording on You Tube HERE.

 We have been in discussions with both HRDC and the Gardiner Housing Cooperative to help determine the best practices for the development of this property.
 At this time, however, NYEF does not have the resources to take this project on.

-What are your short-term and long-term goals with this project?
+What are your short-term and long-term goals with the housing project?

-Phase 2 possibilities are being explored at present and a couple of options are being considered.
+Phase 2 - identify 2 - 3 more units for teachers within the next 5 years.
+Possibilities are being explored at present and a couple of options are being considered.
 Ideas include resuming the work on the Gardiner School property, finding a way to partner with HRDC (and potentially a commercial developer) to work on the Jardiner Rd. property, building additional units on our 4th St, property, or pursuing non-property modes of support (such as connecting teachers to local landlords and/or providing housing subsidies).
 None of these options are being acted upon at this point and these are being considered as possible ideas.
 We will be determining the next steps in this project once our short term goals are complete and additional information is gathered.

 How will you determine which teachers deserve housing?